 Arts and events grants

-We are looking to support events, project and arts and cultural activities which are held within the City of Stirling, directly benefit the City of Stirling community and address one or more of the following focus areas:
+We are looking to support events, projects and arts and cultural activities which are held within the City of Stirling, directly benefit the City of Stirling community and address one or more of the following focus areas:

 - Vibrant spaces and places